The Goldsmith Museum of Chizuk Amuno Congregation

 The space is also transitional in another sense: It is home to the Goldsmith Museum.
 At this museum in a synagogue, congregants and visitors walk from case to case, transported from the present to the past and into thoughts of the future.

 The Goldsmith Museum is the only museum in Baltimore devoted to Judaica.
-Chizuk Amuno Congregation is one of a handful of congregations in North America with a museum of its own, staffed by a full-time curator.
+Chizuk Amuno Congregation is one of a handful of congregations in North America with a museum of its own.

 The Goldsmith Museum of Chizuk Amuno Congregation is a place of discovery and inspiration.
 The Museum strives to perpetuate Judaism through the medium of visual arts, to advance Jewish education, and to preserve the history of one of America's oldest synagogues.
 Through museum exhibits and programming, the Goldsmith Museum aims to reinforce the timeless Jewish ideals of learning, worship, and acts of loving kindness in both the Jewish community and the wider world.